 - 12 months jail time

-A Virginia Reckless driving conviction will result in being convicted of a class 1 misdemeanor pursuant to Virginia Code Section 18.2-11.
+A Virginia Reckless driving conviction will result in being convicted of a class 1 misdemeanor under Virginia Code Section 18.2-11.
 The maximum statutory penalty for a class one misdemeanor is twelve (12) months in jail, six months suspension of your Virginia driver’s license or six months plus a fine of $2,500.

 Note: What was stated earlier was the maximum penalty.
 Rarely is the maximum penalty imposed in every conviction of reckless driving in Virginia.
-Some courts in Virginia are known to be harsher than other courts in Virginia.
-Some examples of courts that are known for their tough sentences are Fairfax County VA Courts, Falls Church City VA Court, Arlington County VA Courts, Fairfax City VA Court and the City of Virginia Beach Courts.
+Some jurisdictions in Virginia are known to be harsher than other jurisdictions in Virginia.
+Some examples of courts that are known for their tough sentences are Fairfax County VA Courts, Falls Church City VA Court, Arlington County VA Courts, Fairfax City VA Court and the City of VA Beach Courts.
 For example, the rule of thumb in the Fairfax County VA Courts & Fairfax City VA Court is that if you are charged with reckless driving at a speed in excess of 80 mph, you will lose your license.
 If you are charged with reckless driving at a speed in excess of 90 miles per hour, you will lose your liberty.

 Will a reckless driving conviction in Virginia cause me to lose my security clearance?

 The honest answer is probably not.
 However, depending on the type of job, this may affect whether you receive further security clearances.
 The safest answer is for you to talk with your HR department or your supervisor as to whether a conviction for rash operation of a vehicle in VA will affect your security clearance.
 Of course, if one of our expert VA reckless driving defense lawyers is able to knock the VA rash operation of a vehicle charge to a lesser traffic charge, then you probably don’t have to worry about talking to your job about the VA rash operation of a vehicle charge.